nanderh/phantomjs-linux-armv6l/README.md

 ## phantomjs-linux-armv6l

-PhantomJS 1.9, compiled on Raspberry PI (Raspbian "wheezy").
+PhantomJS compiled on Raspberry PI (Raspbian "wheezy").
+Stable 1.9.0 courtesy of aeberhardo.
+I will try and put up weekly builds of the phantomjs master branch.
+Building it yourself is straight forward but will take about 24 to 36 hours.

 PhantomJS is a headless WebKit with JavaScript API.
 It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG. (http://phantomjs.org).